dheerajpapani/MYMapProject/README.md

 ![Screenshot](./screenshot.png)

-> *Wadgaon weather example with auto-location marker and weather popup.*
+> *India's one of the city Tirupati weather example with auto-location marker and weather popup.*